 The wolf smiled.
 “Well then, why don’t you take this shortcut?
 It will get you there much faster.”
 He pointed to a narrow, overgrown trail.
 Little Red thanked him, eager to get home quickly, and skipped off down the path.

-The wolf, full of a mischievous plan, raced ahead to the cottage.
+The wolf, full of a mischievous plan, felt a flicker of shame, but hunger silenced it quickly as he raced ahead to the cottage.

 Moments later, Little Red arrived, her basket overflowing with herbs.
 The front door was slightly ajar, and she stepped inside.

-Thatโs when Dergen and Reddy, the fox, heard the call for help.
-They ran toward the call, and there in the clearing was a quaint cottage, its paint peeling and overgrown garden.
-A young girl with a bright red cloak, worry etched on her face, cried, โItโs my Grandmother!
+They ran toward the call, and there in the clearing was a cottage, its paint peeling and overgrown garden.
+A young girl with a bright red cloak cried, โItโs my Grandmother!
 Something strange has happened!โ

-Degen and Reddy burst into the cottage.
+Dergen and Reddy burst into the cottage.
 To their surprise, they found the wolf lounging in bed, dressed in grandmother’s nightgown and cap.
-Just then, as they tried to make sense of this peculiar scene, Grandmother emerged from the root cellar where she had been hiding.
+Just then, as they tried to make sense of this peculiar scene, Grandmother emerged from the root cellar where she had been hiding.ย

 The fox, Reddy, quickly took charge of the situation.
 “Why are you scaring this little girl?” he demanded, his eyes locked on the wolf.